 - Several claims in the Court of Protection in relation to disputed deputyship appointments, Lasting and Enduring Powers of Attorney and Statutory wills.

-Alison is a member of ACTAPS (Association of Contentious Trusts and Probate Solicitors), a student member of STEP (Society of Trust and Estate Practitioners) and an accredited mediator through CEDR (Centre for Effective Dispute Resolution).
+Alison is a member of ACTAPS (Association of Contentious Trust and Probate Specialists), a student member of STEP (Society of Trust and Estate Practitioners) and an accredited mediator through CEDR (Centre for Effective Dispute Resolution).

 Alison has been described in Legal 500 (2012) as "resolute" and in Legal 500 (2011) as an "exceptional mediator".
 Legal 500 (2013) praises her for her 'attention to detail and tenacity' and her 'dogged approach to litigation'.